-This is what The Smiths played at their last ever show
+This is what The Smiths played at their last ever live show

 Morrissey and Johnny Marr brought the curtain down on the legendary Manchester band in December 1986 - how did they end their magnificent career?